cagov/design-system/components/accordion/README.md

 Run: `npm run start` to preview elements.
 This will launch local server with links to component demo pages.

-The documentation is generated using the <a href="https://github.com/webcomponents/custom-elements-manifest">custom elements manifest schema</a> draft standard <a href="https://github.com/runem/web-component-analyzer">analyzer</a> command.
+The custom element manifest is generated using the <a href="https://github.com/webcomponents/custom-elements-manifest">custom elements manifest schema</a> draft standard <a href="https://github.com/runem/web-component-analyzer">analyzer</a> command.
 Here is an example run outside the accordion directory:

 ```
 wca analyze accordion --format json --outFile accordion/custom-elements.json
 ```

-Then the <a href="https://github.com/web-padawan/api-viewer-element">api viewer element</a> references the generated custom-elements.json and builds a live preview playground with docs.